cabaalexander/nerdtree-doscript/README.md

 ## NERDTreeKeyMap

-This is the mapping added for creating a script with a few key stokes.
+This is the mapping added `ds`, for creating a script with a few key stokes.
 Below there is an example showing you your custom mappings (`Press (?) when nerdtree is open`)